Dharma - tibetisch-buddhistischer Pfad

 "Pride and pity are closely related.
 Believing that your life is harder and sadder than everyone else’s is simply a manifestation of clinging to self.
 When the self develops self-pity, it eliminates any space that others have to feel compassionate."

-– Dzongsar Khyentse Rinpoche
+– Dzongsar Jamyang Khyentse Rinpoche

 Jedes Leben hat ein Maß an Leid.
 Manchmal bewirkt eben dieses unser Erwachen.